capezzbr/persistent-connection-daemon/README.md

 BufferedReader reader = new BufferedReader(new InputStreamReader(s.getInputStream()));
 String command;
 while ( (command = reader.readLine(reader)) != null ) {
-	/* We pass the readed command to a class that manage everything based on our implementation */ ( new JSONCommandManager(s, line) ).start();
+	/* We pass the read command to the class JSONCommandManager that manage
+	 * everything, based on our implementation */
+	( new JSONCommandManager(s, line) ).start();
 }
 ```